 The Environmental Committee works to provide residents of the Village with information and opportunities relating to environmentally-friendly practices.
 We hold a number of annual events.
-The events are as follows:

 An apiary is a location for raising honey bees.
 The Village opened the nation’s first Community Apiary in 2011 to help combat the very real threats facing these vital insects.
 To apply to keep bees in our apiary, download an application (PDF).

 In November 2019 an Ordinance was passed which allows bees to be kept in backyards.
 For more information, contact Public Works at 630-823-5700.

 Efforts by the Environmental Committee and our volunteers have been recognized by two Governor’s Hometown Awards (for the Community Apiary and the Recycling Event).
 You may have seen our award signs as you entered town.

 You may recycle household batteries, and compact fluorescent light bulbs year-round at Public Works on weekdays from 8:00 am to 3:30 pm.